 2. How well does you tank clean during recirculation?
 Although a certain amount of the ammonia comes from Urea the bulk of

 it comes from the fish feces.
 This is the waste from the fish that must be hard filtered out.
 If this waste is allowed to remain in

 the tank for more than a few hours it will begin to break down and release the ammonia.
 Furthermore, the longer it stays

-the water column the more it begins to dissolve creating even more problems.
-The smaller the piece of waste the a\harder it
+in the water column the more it begins to dissolve creating even more problems.
+The smaller the piece of waste the harder it is

 cup and immediately reach in and remove it, you pretty much removed all of the sugar you put in the cup.
 Now, if you put it back

-you can't grab it anymore.
-Just as it completely dissolved into the water, fish waste will as well and it re;eases all of its ammonia
+now you can't grab it anymore.
+Just as it completely dissolved into the water, fish waste will as well and it releases all of its

-which then becomes nitrite.
+ammonia which then becomes nitrite.
 Technically you could not build a biofilter large enough to remove all of this ammonia.
-So we

-have to grab it out before it can be released in the tank.
-This is why how effective your solids filtration is so important and why
+So we have to grab it out before it can be released in the tank.
+This is why how effective your solids filtration is so important

 and why it can determine the size of the biofilter.